SMT-LIB/benchmark-submission-2022/README.md

 $ dolmen -i smt2 --check-headers=true --header-lang-version=2.6 non-incremental/UF/20211018-Test/test.smt2
 ```

+The `quick-check.sh` uses grep and other shell tools to perform some
+basic checks on the benchmark and the folder structure.
+It is fast,
-The `quick-check.sh` script is fast, but not perfectly accurate.
+but not perfectly accurate.
+Dolmen is a parser and type checker that
-Dolmen, on the other hand, aims at supporting the SMT-LIB standard
+aims at following the SMT-LIB standard precisely.

-precisely.
+If the set of benchmarks contains benchmarks larger than 50MB, adding
+them to the Git repository is not feasible.
+Please reach out to us
+in that case.

+In the following, a benchmark is an *incremental* benchmark if it contains
+more than one `check-sat` command.

 ## Benchmark Requirements